 Memory can be tricky: Sometimes it’s crystal clear, and other times it’s filled with fuzzy recollections.
 Losing your car keys, for example, is a memory that can easily slip your mind, but being able to recognize what’s in it-a keychain, a key fob, or a set of keys-is usually retained.
 (Well, some memories are harder to keep, like what happened at that party last night.)
 Understand how memory works and what keeps it in check and working well.

 Your memory is critical to many aspects of life.
-You probably remember important events in your life, such as where you went on vacation last year and where your children were born.
+You probably remember important events in your life, such as when you went on vacation last year and when your children were born.
 It’s also useful to recall the names of people you have met recently and to retain the information you read.
-But memory is more than simply “remembering” things—it’s the ability to recall and retrieve information.
+But memory is more than simply “remembering” things-it’s the ability to recall and retrieve information.
 For healthy memory function, you need to become aware of things and remember those experiences.
 Senior citizens suffering from dementia often face issues recollecting memory.
 The worse it gets, the more they require constant in home health care from certified caregivers.
 Depending on the degree of mental deterioration, and the advice of a doctor, sometimes they may also need to be admitted to a memory care facility.

 Get enough rest